-Transcripts/certificates

-Students who owe tuition fees will be unable to view, share or order any award documentation via our Digital Document Service until the debt has been cleared.
+Transcripts/certificates - Students who owe tuition fees will be unable to view, share or order any award documentation via our Digital Document Service until the debt has been cleared.

-Registration

-Students with a prior year debt or debt from a previous programme will not be allowed to reregister until acceptable arrangements are made for this debt to be cleared in full.
-They will then be required to make payments to register as provided in the University Principal Conditions of Registration.

-Students who are not permitted to register due to outstanding tuition fee payments should also note that there are annual closure dates for registration.
-Students who make acceptable arrangements for the payment of fees after this date will also be subject to the late registration procedures of the university and may be too late to resume studies for that academic year and should contact their faculty swiftly to discuss this.

-Students withdrawn for the non-payment of tuition fees who make payments after they have been withdrawn from their programme for the non-payment of tuition fees may be reinstated to their programme of study subject to the consent of the university and are urged to contact their faculty as a matter of urgency regarding this.

-Immigration

-Students who require a Student visa to study in the UK are subject to the university's policy on Sponsorship of International Students for Visa Purposes.
-In accordance with this policy, students who are withdrawn from the university due to non-payment of fees will have their Visa sponsorship withdrawn.

-Attendance at graduation

-Students who have not paid their tuition fees in full will not be allowed to attend the university's Graduation ceremonies, until the debt is paid in full.
-Once the debt has been cleared students should contact Digital Student Centre to see if it is possible for them to attend a future ceremony.
+- ii.
+Registration Students with a prior year debt or debt from a previous programme will not be allowed to re-register until acceptable arrangements are made for this debt to be cleared in full. - iii.
+Student Letters Students who owe tuition fees will be unable to request letters confirming their student status, including letters used to open bank or building society accounts, letters used in support of council tax exemption or otherwise confirm their status as a registered student. - iv.
+Immigration Students who require a student visa to study in the UK are subject to the university's policy on Sponsorship of International Students for Visa Purposes.
+In accordance with this policy, students who are withdrawn from the university due to non-payment of fees will have their student visa sponsorship withdrawn. - v.
+Attendance at graduation Students who have not paid their tuition fees in full will not be allowed to attend the university's Graduation ceremonies, until the debt is paid in full.
+Once the debt has been cleared students should contact awards@gre.ac.uk to see if it is possible for them to attend a future ceremony.